 Provide advice and guidance around blood glucose levels

-Assist in the adoption of healthy eating habits through nutrition education, including meal-planning, weight-loss strategies, and nutrition counselling
+Assist in the adoption of healthy eating habits through nutrition education, including meal planning, weight-loss strategies, and nutrition counselling

 Help understand how medications work